Divorce Lawyers in Monroe, Michigan and Downriver Detroit

 Reaching out to us offers you the best divorce representation that can make an emotionally difficult time easier.
 Bruce Law Firm understands the divorce laws in Michigan and can assist you in reaching the best divorce decree possible.

 Divorces filed in Michigan come with many challenges, including those involving the custody of children.
 During the breakdown of the marriage, you grapple with the thoughts of your children’s welfare.
 Any divorce involving minor children will involve a Court determination regarding divorce and child custody.
 In addition, if two parties have a child together and are unmarried a court proceeding solely involving child custody can also be filed.
+Instead of filing a Complaint for Divorce the unmarried parties would file a Complaint for Child Custody.
 Child custody laws in Michigan can be very complicated.

 Imagine the fear of having to lose your children in a child custody battle.
 When these custody disputes end up in a courtroom, the battle becomes more intense with the Court making decisions that award custody of your children.
 A family law attorney is essential to protect your custody rights.